 A student who does not complete assigned academic work because of absence from class is responsible for making up that work in accordance with instructions provided by the faculty member teaching the course.
 Faculty may establish attendance standards and will determine whether a student will be permitted to make up work missed as a result of absence(s).

 Minot State University has a commitment to students who represent the University in official capacities.
 University-sanctioned activities include events that are required or encouraged by a class, program, club, or athletic team.
 When a student has a scheduled absence due to a university-sanctioned activity, it is the student’s responsibility to communicate with the faculty member prior to his or her absence.
 Faculty members should have a procedure for student absences in each syllabus that details the method and advance time for students to communicate their absence.
 If a student notifies the professor in accordance with the faculty member’s policy, students should be allowed to complete class work.
 If a student does not communicate with the faculty member in advance of the absence, it is up to the faculty member’s discretion whether to allow the student to complete the work.
 If disputes arise with this policy within the semester, students should contact in progressive order, the faculty member, department/division chair, Assistant Vice President of Academic Affairs, and Vice President of Academic Affairs.

 Faculty members who schedule co-curricular activities conflicting with a student’s other scheduled class sessions will be responsible for giving students as much advance notice as possible.
 The student will be expected to inform his/her other instructors and arrange for whatever makeup work, including examinations, may be required.
 If a satisfactory arrangement cannot be made, the student may appeal to the Dean of the college of the course in which he/she is enrolled.

-As a courtesy to students and faculty, the Residence Life Office contacts faculty on behalf of the student for the following emergencies only if the student will be absent from classes for more than one week:
+As a courtesy to students and faculty, the Vice President for Student Affairs contacts faculty on behalf of the student for the following emergencies only if the student will be absent from classes for more than one week:

 - Death in the Family